s-haider10/cv_FundamentalMatrix/README.md

 This project provided hands-on experience with core concepts in stereo vision, projective geometry, and linear algebra, which I plan to build upon in my graduate studies.

 ---

-This should help showcase your experience with fundamental computer vision concepts and advanced geometric methods in your grad school applications.